MikeHopley/ftl-ships-guide/zoltan-b.md

 Nebula beacons are worth visiting.
 They do have a higher chance of automated ships, which may have drones.
 But 75% of automated ships *don’t* have drones, and your Zoltan Shield is a good counter to cloaking, mind control, or hacking.
 Nebula beacons are also guaranteed not to be asteroid fields!

 Once you have a regular shield, your Zoltan Shield and fantastic weapons make sectors 1 and 2 very safe.
-Consider delaying shields-3 and maybe shields-4, in the hope of finding a good weapon.
+Consider delaying shields upgrades, to afford a weapon or hacking.

-Use your weapons optimally against enemies with one shield.
-You can fire both ions immediately at weapons (or drones), and the Pike Beam will still do full damage before the shield comes up.
-On the second volley, you can sneak at least one ion inside the shield: micromanage them so both fire from the third weapon slot initially (giving a longer travel time), then bring them forwards for the second volley (be careful though: with a Zoltan in the room, weapons depower as you move them!).
+Against one shield, you can fire both ions immediately at weapons (or drones), and the Pike Beam will still do full damage before the shield comes up.
+Micromanage the weapon positions to [sneak ions inside](https://www.youtube.com/watch?v=B4HSnETunLI&t=173s) the shield.

 When enemies have one shield and cannot harm you, try ionising O2 for a crew kill.
 You can also [kill crew with the Pike Beam](https://www.youtube.com/watch?v=Kf2BSXqtbmg), but the timing is quite difficult.